The Bionic guide to VAT on business energy

 To give you an idea of how much your business electricity bill should be and how much VAT you can expect to pay, here are the average electricity bills by business size along with the 5% and 20% VAT rates.

-Note: Prices are correct as of December 2024.
-The figures shown are the average bill sizes for each business size, based on average consumption rates and unit rates and standing charges on contracts sold by Bionic from January 1 to December 9, 2024.
+Note: Prices are correct as of March 2025.
+Rates and bill size may vary according to your meter type and business location.
+The prices you’re quoted may be different from the averages shown.
+The figures shown are the average unit rates and standing charges on contracts sold by Bionic from January 1 to March 6, 2025.

 To give you an idea of how much your business gas bill should be and how much VAT you can expect to pay, here are the average gas bills by business size along with the 5% and 20% VAT rates.

-Note: Prices are correct as of December 2024.
-The figures shown are the average bill sizes for each business size, based on average consumption rates and unit rates and standing charges on contracts sold by Bionic from January 1 to December 9, 2024.
+Note: Prices are correct as of March 2025.
+Rates and bill size may vary according to your meter type and business location.
+The prices you’re quoted may be different from the averages shown.
+The figures shown are the average unit rates and standing charges on contracts sold by Bionic from January 1 to March 6, 2025.

 How to find out your business energy VAT rates